awsdocs/aws-lambda-developer-guide/sample-apps/java-basic/README.md

       CodeUri: build/distributions/java-basic.zip
       Handler: example.HandlerList

 Deploy the change, and then use the invoke script to test the new configuration.
-For handlers, that don't take a JSON object as input, pass the type (`string`, `int` or `list`) as an argument to the invoke script.
+For handlers, that don't take a JSON object as input, pass the type (`string`, `int`, `list`, or `divide`) as an argument to the invoke script.

     ./3-invoke.sh list
     {